 Account types define the tax treatment of the money as well as the restrictions on when and how much you can put into the account.
 Different account types do not necessarily mean different investments.
 For example, you can have a traditional IRA and a Roth 401(k) with the same investments in them.
 But the tax treatment and restrictions on those accounts are different.

-There are three categories of investment accounts:
+The three categories of investment accounts:

 Within each of those categories are employer plans and non-employer plans.
 Let’s discuss these first.